renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 they will be explained shortly):

 * `exists`   - checks something is not `null`
-* `nonempty` - checks an Iterable is contains at least one element
+* `nonempty` - checks an Iterable contains at least one element
 * `in`       - checks an element is present in an Iterable
 * `is`       - checks a value is an instance of some type